briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     six suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(6) of Ohio R.C.
-    4510.02.
+    [4510.02][ORC Section 4510.02].
 The court may grant limited driving privileges relative to the suspension under Ohio R.C.
-4510.021 and 4510.13.
+[4510.021][ORC Section 4510.021] and 4510.13.
 The court may grant unlimited driving privileges with an ignition interlock device relative to the suspension and may reduce the period of suspension as authorized under Ohio R.C.
-4510.022.
+[4510.022][ORC Section 4510.022].
 If the court grants unlimited driving privileges under Ohio R.C.
-4510.022, the court shall suspend any jail term imposed under subsection (i)(1) of this section as required under that section.
+    [4510.022][ORC Section 4510.022], the court shall suspend any jail term imposed under subsection (i)(1) of this section as required under that section.

     2. _(2)_ If, within one year of the offense, the offender previously has been convicted of or pleaded guilty to one or more violations of subsection